grongierisc/formation-fhir-python/README.md

 - **URL**: The URL of the FHIR server
   - /fhir/r5
 - **Interactions strategy**: The interactions strategy to use for the FHIR server
-  - HS.FHIRServer.Storage./son.InteractionsStrategy
+  - FHIR.Python.InteractionsStrategy
-  - *NOTE* : This is the default interactions strategy for the FHIR server.
+  - ⚠️ **WARNING** ⚠️  : Not like in the picutre, we need to select the `FHIR.Python.InteractionsStrategy` interactions strategy.

 Click on the `Add` button.